-How will Social Security impact my Federal Pension (CSRS Offset)
+How will my Social Security impact my CSRS Offset Pension?

 CSRS-offset has got to be one of the more obscure, challenging areas of federal retirement.